UK Mortgages for Expats in Spain

 Residential Mortgages

-Key considerations for the Residential mortgages are:
+Key considerations for residential mortgages are:

 Remortgaging

-Expats who already own Property in the UK should consider remortgaging in order to potentially secure better terms, reduced monthly costs and also release equity from their property.
+Expats who already own property in the UK should consider remortgaging in order to potentially secure better terms, reduced monthly costs and also release equity from their property.

 Key considerations when remortgaging are: